azproduction/relocating-to-berlin/README.md

 **Max Shirshin**: I decided to skip all the non-agent offers after I had to stand in a queue of 30 or so people — just to have a look at an apartment and have a chance to file all my papers.

+### Can I find a fully furnitured apartment?

+Usually **all apartments are empty**: only white walls, no light bulbs, no kitchen furniture, bath is always fully equipped.
+Renting fully furnitured apartment could be too expensive in terms of rental price or deposit.

+**Mikhail Davydov**: One fully furniture offer had 5000 Euro deposit.
+I was looking for an flat with kitchen, because in case you are moving to a new place, it is easier to move everything but kitchen stuff.
+Usually all new flats have a kitchen furniture installed.

 ## Commute

 ### How much time does it take to get from home to the office?